cosmosvschaos/library_system/README.md

-# Preparing for the Project
+# How to preapre for the team project where each member is responsible for a different function

 ### Step 1: Draw a flow chart of the whole program